-This week Ruby Slipper are very proud to feature Marcus Westbury of Renew Newcastle as our Business Ninja.
+This week Ruby Assembly are very proud to feature Marcus Westbury of Renew Newcastle as our Business Ninja.
 Marcus is a well-respected author, festival director and creator of unusal and delightful projects which challenge and inspire.
 He is best known for Renew Newcastle, a revolutionary DIY urban renewal scheme which brokered access to vacant commercial spaces for artists and creatives, reinvigorating a delapidated area into a thriving arts hub.
-This is a concept close to the heart of Ruby Slipper’s ethos of making property useful, loved and exciting its potential as a ‘space for change’.
+This is a concept close to the heart of Ruby Assembly’s ethos of making property useful, loved and exciting its potential as a ‘space for change’.
 Here’s Marcus!

 1. What makes your project magical, setting you apart from other community projects?